cncf/wg-serverless/workflow/spec/spec.md

 ### Information Passing Between States

 States in Serverless workflow can receive data (data input) as well as produce a data result (data output).
-T he states data input is typically the previous states data output.
+The states data input is typically the previous states data output.
 When a state completes its tasks, its data output is passed to the data input of the state it transitions to.

 There are two of rules to consider here: